4 September - 27 September

 Nagi (2016)

-From and they came running series
+From the series, and they came running

 Colour photograph